 Artist George Bumann

-George Bumann is an artist and naturalist working in arguably the best studio someone of his persuasion could hope to inhabit.
-Yellowstone National Park.
+George Bumann is an artist and naturalist working in what is arguably the best studio in the world—Yellowstone National Park.

-Bumann, who lives just outside Yellowstone, is primarily a sculptor.
-His subject matter is the wildlife inhabiting the park: bison, coyotes, wolves, bears, deer, elk, birds, et al. His philosophy?
+Bumann, who lives just outside of Yellowstone, is primarily a sculptor.
+His subject matter is the wildlife that call the park home: bison, coyotes, wolves, bears, deer, elk and birds.
+His philosophy?
 There’s always more to learn.

 “My job as an artist is to divine truths about the natural world as a way to find our place within it,” Bumann writes.
 “Hence, I become a student of nuances in animal behavior in order to convey an emotional landscape, and connect the human world to the animal world.”

-Sounds like a pretty awesome excuse for wandering around in a park all day.
+Sounds like a pretty awesome reason to wander around in the park all day.
 But then, George is more apt to stay put.